 Technology Terror

 Day 11: Ashcroft to Merritt.
 78.7 miles.
 6159 feet elevation.
 Weather warm and dry.
-I was a Boy Scout, and I'm also so old that I lived many years without a cell phone or gps.
+I was a Boy Scout, and I'm also so old that I lived many years without a cell phone or GPS.
 So, I do know how to read a map.
 Unfortunately, nobody puts routes on maps or prints maps anymore.
 The … Continue reading Technology Terror

 Day 9 Sabbath